techidaily/site-games-able/source/_posts/digging-deep-into-downloading-minecraft-dungeons.md

  Once you've verified your version, you can download maps from the websites listed below.
 Minecraft maps come in one of two file formats: .zip or .mcworld.

 * **.zip file** : .zip files are used to share maps created in the Java edition of Minecraft.
 The .zip file contains the assets related to loading the map in-game.
 Bedrock editions of the game (Windows 10, iOS, Android) also formerly used .zip files.
-A great source for zip maps is the[Minecraft Maps](https://www.minecraftmaps.com/) website.
+A great source for zip maps is the [Minecraft Maps](https://www.minecraftmaps.com/) website.
 * **.mcworld file** : The .mcworld extension stores all map-related assets in a single file.
 To install a .mcworld map, simply double-click on it.
-You can find .mcworld maps on the[MCPEDL](https://mcpedl.com/tag/mcworld/) fan site, along with skins, seeds, texture packs, and mods for Minecraft.
+You can find .mcworld maps on the [MCPEDL](https://mcpedl.com/tag/mcworld/) fan site, along with skins, seeds, texture packs, and mods for Minecraft.

  Once you've downloaded your new Minecraft maps, it's time to install them.